tia-cima/Google-Drive-Backup/README.md

     Note: The first time you run the script, you will be prompted to authorize the app with Google Drive.
 After authorizing, a new file `token.pickle` will be created.
 This token will be used for future authentications and you will not be prompted to authorize again unless the token becomes invalid.

 4. **Set up SendGrid**
     This script uses SendGrid for email notifications.
-You'll need to create an API key in your SendGrid account.
-Here are the steps:
+You'll need to create an API key in your SendGrid account in order to send notifications about your backup status (is free).
+    This step is optional, I understand you may not want to create another account for something you'll use only for this program, so when inserting the values you can skip the "Sendgrid API key, from_email and to_email" values, the program will handle this.

+    If you decide to proceed with SendGrid, here are the steps to configure properly your account:

     1. **Create a new SendGrid account**:
        - Visit the [SendGrid website](https://sendgrid.com/) and sign up for a free account.